dzekelid/links/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/links/master/_listings/sendgrid/whitelabel-links-link-id-subuser-post.md
-- name: SendGrid Delete Whitelabel Links Subuser
+- name: SendGrid Get Whitelabel Links Subuser
   description: |-
-    **This endpoint allows you to disassociate a link whitelabel from a subuser.**
+    **This endpoint allows you to retrieve the associated link whitelabel for a subuser.**

     Link whitelables can be associated with subusers from the parent account.
 This functionality allows subusers to send mail using their parent's linke whitelabels.
 To associate a link whitelabel, the parent account